-Transportation barriers are due to a lack of adequate transportation that interferes with a person's ability to be independent and to function in society.
-Examples of transportation barriers include:
+Transportation barriers are due to a lack of adequate transportation that interferes with a person's ability to be

-- Lack of access to accessible or convenient transportation for people who are not able to drive because of their disability. - Public transportation may be unavailable or at inconvenient distances or locations.
+Lack of access to accessible or convenient transportation for people who are not able to drive because of their disability.

+Public transportation may be unavailable or at inconvenient distances or locations.